 There are no set meal plans with this service.
 Instead, you order meals individually.
 This offers extra flexibility and lets you choose the meals that suit you best.
 You’re not just limited to dinner either.
 Instead, there are some breakfast, lunch, and side dishes as well.
 The prices range depending on what you choose.
 For example, dinners are often between $12.95 and $14.95, while the other options are less expensive.

-All of the meals come fresh and you can be frozen (although this isn’t recommended).
+All of the meals come fresh and can be frozen (although this isn’t recommended).
 You do pay shipping as well, unless you order more than $75 worth of food at a time.
 There are also various rules regarding canceling an order, so make sure you read the terms and conditions carefully.

 Another interesting option is Eatology.
 This is a clean eating company, although they don’t rely on organic ingredients or on grass-fed meat.
 Instead, they simply refer to food as natural.
 The company does focus on paleo meals as well, which should mean more protein per meal than other styles.

-The 2B meals cost $10.50, while the 3B ones cost $12.75.
+The size isn’t as large as some of the other companies on this list but it’s still a step up from the entrée-sized meals that are often shipped out.
+The medium meals cost $12.50 each, while the large ones cost $14.50 instead.
 Surprisingly, the same pricing structure applies if you’re buying them individually or in bulk.
 But, if you set up a recurring order, you save 20% on the total cost.

 The site leaves a lot to be desired visually.
 There aren’t even any photographs of the food and navigation is more confusing than it should be.

 Top Chef Meals

 Instead, you get to choose the individual meals, including the main component and the sides that go with it.
-Nutritional information is also provided and you can add on extra protein to most meals.
+Some meals don’t allow you to choose the sides, simply because they’re an all-in-one style – like Lobster Mac & Cheese.
+Nutritional information is also provided and you can add extra protein to most meals.